MaterializeInc/materialize/doc/user/content/sql/create-source/load-generator.md

 ### Clock

-The clock load generator produces the currrent value of the system time at every tick interval.
+The clock load generator produces the currrent value of the system time at every tick interval, expressed in milliseconds since midnight UTC on January 1st, 1970.
 It always updates a singleton value, rather than appending new values.

 ### Auction